Syffe/docs/docs/source/actions/queue.rst

 If the ``queue`` action conditions do not match anymore, the pull request is removed from the merge queue.

-When a pull request is at the top of the queue, Mergify looks at the second set of conditions defined this time in ``queue_rules`` and wait that they all match to merge the pull request.
+When a pull request is at the top of the queue, Mergify looks at the set of merge conditions defined in ``queue_rules`` and wait until they all match to merge the pull request.

 When multiple queues are defined, they are processed one after the other in the